 Moving forward cautiously, I studied the trail ahead, along with the brush and undergrowth to my right.
 The bear appeared to have moved on, I thought.
 Then, suddenly, I heard wood cracking and turned to see the bear up in the brush to my right, following slowly beside me as he rubbed against bushes and trees along the way.

 To say I was terrified was an understatement.
 Continuing to move slowly with my bear spray in one hand and hiking poles in the other, I spoke to the bear in low, calm tones.
 I had already made a big mistake by not backtracking, so hopefully, I could get out of this situation by staying quiet.

 Sweat trickled into my eyes, burning them and causing my vision to blur.
-I blinked hard to clear them and watched as the bear continued to follow me.
+I blinked hard to clear them and watched as the bear followed me.
 We were both moving slowly, and I tried to appear deliberate and casual while speaking calmly.

 Suddenly the bear stood up and began rubbing his back against a small tree trunk.
 Then, stopping abruptly, he dropped to all fours and charged!
 It happened so fast!
 I pointed my Bear Spray at him and froze as he charged.
 It sounds so cliché, but time did seem to slow down.

 I watched him charging, making his bear noises as he approached – huffing and barking with his ears tilted forward.
 I was about to be destroyed but could not pull the trigger on my Bear Spray.
 I had heard so much conflicting information.

 “You will just piss them off if you spray them.”
 Well, that was the last thing I wanted to do.